 First, the rise of in-development, early access games.
 As part of the process of marketing a game while it’s still in the earliest stages of development, early access has gone hand-in-hand with playable demos showing a sample of the game.
 For example, Decline’s Drops and The Outbreak Story remain in-development, with demos that you can download, play right away, and offer feedback and bug reports for.

 Second, the rise of new events held by big storefronts like GOG and Steam shows that even to this day, demos are a viable and effective way to get more eyes on your games.
 My only problem with these events is that they’re time-limited, with the demos being unobtainable after some time, and both storefronts engage in this artificial scarcity, much to my dismay.

 I don’t try demos much, but I always found them to be helpful whenever I played one.
 Part of what got me interested in playing Hello Neighbor was the demo, showcasing the extremely ruthless AI of the neighbor.
-Demos also give me a good idea of what a game looked or felt like in an earlier part of development (the neighbor was much harder and smarter in the demo than in the full game).
+Demos also give me a good idea of what a game looked or felt like in an earlier part of development (for example, the neighbor was much harder and smarter in the demo than in the full game, and the background set pieces substantially different).
 But thanks to these developments in the games space, I’m able to find more games on itch.io with demos included than before.

 Interested in other opinion pieces?
 Just a small sample:

 My Recent Experience with Controllers – The Implications of “Disable Copyrighted Music” Features – Device Price Wars – Why are mobile games cheaper?